 What to look for in a singing teacher

 - It’s crucial that the teacher had struggles in his or her own past, such as stage fright or vocal and posture problems.
-It will help them spot similar problems and the tools to fix them in you.
+It will help them spot similar problems and have the tools to fix them in you.

 - It would be nice if they can accompany you on an instrument, such as the piano.
-It makes the practice even more enjoyable.